lsst/verify/doc/measurement-dev.rst

 .. _validate-base-measurement-class:

 ############################
-Creating Measurement Classes
+Creating measurement classes
 ############################

 The `MeasurementBase` abstract base class defines a standard interface for writing classes that make measurements of :doc:`metrics <metric-dev>`.
-`MeasurementBase` ensures that measurements, along with metadata about the measurement, can be serialized and submitted to the SQUASH_ metric monitoring service.
+`MeasurementBase` ensures that measurements, along with metadata, can be serialized and submitted to the SQUASH_ metric monitoring service.

 This page covers the usage of `MeasurementBase` for creating measurement classes.

-A Minimal Measurement Class
+A minimal measurement class
 ===========================

-At a minimum, measurement classes must subclass `MeasurementBase` and provide some metadata as instance attributes, such as the name of metric being measured and units of the measurement.
+At a minimum, measurement classes must subclass `MeasurementBase`.
 This is a basic template for a measurement class:

 .. code-block:: python